solaeraabprivatelimited-cmd/Solaeraab_Pvt_Ltd/README.md

-  # Owner avatar
-Solaeraab Private Limited Website
+  # Solaeraab Private Limited Website

   ## Running the code

   Run `npm i` to install the dependencies.